ragusa87/TelegramZalixBot-Lambda/readme.md

 ## Deployment on AWS

 We need to create:
-- An S3 bucket for storage purpose (You can implement another backed if you want)
+- An S3 bucket for storage purpose (You can implement another backend if you want)
 - A Lambda function with S3 permissions.
 - An AWS API
+- Set a Telegram Webhook

 ### Create a new Bucket